StepsEight/TrafficMonitoringDAS/README.md

 We acknowledge the help from **Jingming Zhang** and **Jipeng Liu**.

 If you use the open-source dataset from PolyU in your research, please cite the following paper:
-> **Y. Li, J. Zhang, Y. Yan and A. P. T. Lau, “Traffic Monitoring using Optical Fiber Distributed Acoustic Sensing for Metropolitan Environments”, Journal of Lightwave Technology, pp. 1–17, 2025, doi: 10.1109/jlt.2025.3642924.**
+> **Y. Li, J. Zhang, Y. Yan and A. P. T. Lau, "Traffic Monitoring Using Optical Fiber Distributed Acoustic Sensing for Metropolitan Environments," in Journal of Lightwave Technology, vol. 44, no. 3, pp. 913-929, 1 Feb.1, 2026.**

 ## ©️ Copyright
 This open-source dataset is owned and managed by **the Photonics Research Institute of The Hong Kong Polytechnic University**.
 These data are exclusively for academic research and non-commercial use.
 For any commercial or technical issues, please contact **Yinghuan Li** via email ying-huan.li@connect.polyu.hk